ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/index.md

 ### `training`

-Leverage `edit.pipeline` to provide data sources for common Machine Learning (ML) frameworks to pull data from.
+Leverage `pyearthtools.pipeline` to provide data sources for common Machine Learning (ML) frameworks to pull data from.

-By configuring an ML model with an `edit.pipeline` it is easy to allow others to test the model and trust the incoming data.
+By configuring an ML model with an `pyearthtools.pipeline` it is easy to allow others to test the model and trust the incoming data.

 #### Benefits